BarakBinyamin/Trojan-Detection/README.md

 # Methodologies
 ## Pseudorandom Input/Output Comparison
-This method be used to detect a combinational trojan
+This method be used to detect a combinational trojan, [follow the demo program](tests/method1/demo) to try it yourself

 TODO, EQUATIONS for probability of finding combinational trojan